dlang/DIPs/DIPs/DIP1xxx-YS.md

 ### Completeness

 When more than one argument exists in an argument list, either all arguments must be annotated or none at all.
-Given an argument list of length `l` and the number of named arguments `n`, the compiler should generate an error when `n > 0 && n < l`.
+Given an argument list of length `len` and the number of named arguments `n`, the compiler should generate an error when `n > 0 && n < len`.

 ### Ordering of arguments

-Name arguments should be treated as unordered arguments, meaning they can be arranged in any order in the argument list.
+Named arguments should be treated as unordered arguments, meaning they can be arranged in any order in the argument list.
 For example, `drawRect` above could be called in the following manner:

 ```d